 Grass seed takes time to germinate and it’s easily washed off slopes in the rain or if you water it too heavily.

 You Can Use a Turfed Lawn Sooner

 Turfed lawns take a matter of weeks to fully establish.
 As a result, so you can use your lawn within a relatively short period of time.

 A lawn made from grass seed can take months to establish.
 In some cases, it can take over a year.

 When you buy turf, you’re essentially buying time.

 The Disadvantages of Turf

 Of course, turf has its disadvantages too;

-- Turf is expensive when compared to grass seed
+- The cost of turf is expensive when compared to grass seed

 - Limited types of turf to choose from